Iya Gavrilova: Calgary Dinos

 She enrolled at the University of Calgary, where she helped lead the Calgary Dinos women's ice hockey team to a CIS championship in her first season.
-Gavrilova was the recipient of the 2015 Brodrick Trophy, awarded to the Most Outstanding Player in CIS women's ice hockey.
-During the 2014–15 season, Gavrilova led the CIS in goals scored and plus/minus rating.
+Gavrilova received the 2015 Brodrick Trophy, awarded to the Most Outstanding Player in CIS women's ice hockey.
+During the 2014–15 season, she led the CIS in both goals scored and plus/minus rating.

 CWHL

 Gavrilova was selected in the third round of the 2016 CWHL Draft by the Calgary Inferno.
 Making her debut with the Calgary Inferno on 29 October 2016, in a contest against the Boston Blades, Gavrilova would also achieve her first multi-point performance with the club in her debut.
 Starting with a second period assist on a goal by Jillian Saulnier, she would score her first CWHL goal later in the period against Lauren Dahm.
 Gaining the assists on said goal were Meghan Mikkelson and Hayeligh Cudmore.
-In a two-game exhibition series against the Japan national women's ice hockey team, Gavrilova scored two goals in the second game, gaining Player of the Game honors.
+In a two-game exhibition series against the Japan national women's ice hockey team, Gavrilova scored two goals in the second game and was named Player of the Game.

+Following the collapse of the Canadian Women's Hockey League, Gavrilova was affiliated with the Calgary section of the Professional Women's Hockey Players Association (PWHPA) from 2019 to 2022 and with the PWHPA's Team Sonnet during the 2022–23 season.

 Personal life

-During her college ice hockey career, Gavrilova completed a bachelor's degree in accounting while from the University of Minnesota Duluth (UMD) and a BA in economics from the University of Calgary (U of C).
+During her college ice hockey career, Gavrilova earned a bachelor's degree in accounting from the University of Minnesota Duluth (UMD) and a BA in economics from the University of Calgary (U of C).
 She works as an analyst at Crescent Point Energy in Calgary, Alberta.